- Exfoliating removes dead cells from the skin’s surface to improve its health and appearance.

 Directions

-- Pour coffee grounds into a small bowl.
+- Pour coffee grounds into a small bowl

-- Add oil of your choice (optional).
+- Add 2 tbsp oil of your choice for dry skin (optional)

-- Rinse off in the shower and follow up with a body lotion.
+- Rinse off in the shower and follow up with a body lotion

 Best Way to Use Your Homemade Exfoliator